Safe Congregation Policy

 - The Safe Congregation Panel may also determine, even without an accusation of abuse, that they have reason(s) for concern that a volunteer’s contact with the children or youth in our congregation potentially places both the volunteer and the children at risk of incident or accusation.
 For this reason the Safe Congregation Panel is authorized to restrict an individual from teaching in the RE program or otherwise providing child care, volunteering, or chaperoning for children’s or youth events.

-- If disputes arise out of the actions taken by the DLRE, the minister, or the Response Team, the matter may be taken to the Board.
-However, the DLRE and the RE Committee (together) retain the independent right and responsibility to screen and authorize volunteers for teaching in the RE program, while the DLRE and the Response Team will make final decisions about removing a teacher or otherwise restricting an individual’s contact with children and youth on church property or at church-sponsored events except as may be otherwise required by the bylaws or policies of NUUC (for example, termination of membership may require a vote by the congregation, termination of employment of paid staff may require Board action and/or action by the Congregation).
+- If disputes arise out of the actions taken by the DLRE, the minister, or the Response Team, the matter may be taken to the board.
+However, the DLRE and the RE Team (or equivalent) together retain the independent right and responsibility to screen and authorize volunteers for teaching in the RE program, while the DLRE and the Response Team will make final decisions about removing a teacher or otherwise restricting an individual’s contact with children and youth on church property or at church-sponsored events except as may be otherwise required by the bylaws or policies of NUUC.

 Other Inappropriate Behavior

-Violation of this policy by the minister or DLRE shall constitute cause for discipline under the terms of the minister’s or DLRE’s contracts.
+Violation of this policy by the minister or DLRE shall constitute cause for discipline or termination under the terms of the minister’s or DLRE’s contracts.

-The Board of Trustees shall also inform the following of any determination of serious policy violations by the minister:
+The board shall also inform the following of any determination of serious policy violations by the minister:

 - The PWR-UUA Regional Lead